Tree-planting champions of Sierra Leone: Leading the fight against climate change, one seedling at a time

 Her responsibilities are multifaceted.
 She mobilizes the community, educating them on the importance of nurturing seeds, transplanting them, and providing ongoing care.
 Her leadership is pivotal in organizing regular community activities centered on environmental conservation.

-The key aims of SLRCS’s Tree Planting and Care Project are combating deforestation, promoting biodiversity, and mitigating climate change.
+Funded by the Icelandic Red Cross and implemented with support from the Finnish Red Cross, the SLRCS’s Tree Planting and Care Project aims to combat deforestation, promote biodiversity, and mitigate climate change.
 It’s a vital response to the urgent need for environmental action in Sierra Leone and beyond.

 A woman tends of one of the thousands of seedlines under her care as part of the Sierra Leone Red Cross’s Tree Planting and Care Project.
 She is one of 52 dedicated women Tree Planting and Care Champions taking part in the project.